-Faculty Spotlight: Christopher Miller
+Faculty Spotlight: Chris Miller

-“Dr. D and Janene flew our team out to the Rock Valley tournament so I could visit these two campuses and make a decision.
-At the tournament I was introduced to my mentor, Judy Santacaterina, the director of Individual Events at NIU.
+“Dr. D. and Janene flew our team out to the Rock Valley tournament, which gave me a chance to visit these two campuses and make a decision,” Miller said.
+“At the tournament I was introduced to my mentor, Judy Santacaterina, the director of Individual Events at NIU.
 After meeting this wonderful woman and her team, I was sold.”

 Miller earned both his bachelor’s and master’s degrees at NIU.
 He then worked at Kishwaukee Community College as a full-time Speech faculty member and director of Forensics.
 But he never forgot about College of DuPage.
 When full-time positions opened at both COD and the College of Lake County in 2002, he applied for both, knowing there was only one he really wanted.

 “Working at COD had always been my dream job,” he said.
 “When I received the offer, I remember how excited I was when I called my wife and told her I was going to College of DuPage.
 When I was a kid, we never lived in the same place for more than two or three years.
 Once I was hired at COD, I told Johanna that I was never going to move again.”

 Miller taught speech and coached the Forensics team for years with a romanticized version of the school.
 He saw COD as a big-time powerhouse institution that set itself apart from others.